jaspector

 For OSSF work, contact the county inspector 5 working days prior to completion to schedule the required facility inspection.

-Typical inspection sequence: For OSSF work, the packet shows application and approval, authorization to construct, installation inspection, and issuance of the operating permit after satisfactory completion.
+Typical sequence: For OSSF work, the packet shows application and approval, authorization to construct, installation inspection, and issuance of the operating permit after satisfactory completion.
 For subdivision infrastructure, the regulations require final inspection by commissioners before issuance of a certificate of compliance.

-Do I need a building permit in unincorporated Comanche County, TX?
+01 Do I need a building permit in unincorporated Comanche County, TX?

 No clearly documented countywide general building permit requirement for ordinary vertical construction was found.
 Verified county controls from the reviewed sources include subdivision plat approval for covered land division activity and OSSF permits for new construction and modification of on-site sewage facilities.

-How much does a building permit cost in unincorporated Comanche County, TX?
+02 How much does a building permit cost in unincorporated Comanche County, TX?

+Building permit fees in unincorporated Comanche County, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: The subdivision regulations include an appendix fee schedule, but the OCR text available through the reviewed source did not clearly expose the specific fee amounts.
 The OSSF application packet contains an 'Amount' field and states the appropriate fee must be received..

-How do I apply for a building permit in unincorporated Comanche County, TX?
+03 How do I apply for a building permit in unincorporated Comanche County, TX?

-1. Determine whether the property is in unincorporated Comanche County and not inside city limits.
+To apply for a building permit in unincorporated Comanche County, TX, follow these steps: 1.
+Determine whether the property is in unincorporated Comanche County and not inside city limits.
 If a parcel lies near a city boundary, verify city and ETJ status before relying on county-only rules.
 2. Do not assume a county general building permit exists.
 The reviewed public record did not show a countywide building permit application for ordinary residential or commercial construction.
 3. If the project involves dividing land outside a municipality, follow the county subdivision regulations.
 The regulations require platting in the covered circumstances and state construction is prohibited without an approved application under that subdivision program.
 4. Prepare the subdivision application materials required by the regulations.
 The regulations call for plats and supporting materials including utility consultations, paid tax certificate, 911 addressing consultation, groundwater certification in applicable cases, and engineering drainage information unless waived.
 5. If the project uses an on-site sewage facility, file the county OSSF application and submit the required technical information, site evaluation, and planning materials.
 The OSSF application states: 'DO NOT BEGIN CONSTRUCTION PRIOR TO APPLICATION APPROVAL.'
 6. For OSSF work, obtain authorization to construct, then schedule the required county inspection.
 The authorization letter in the county form packet instructs the owner or installer to contact the county inspector 5 working days prior to completion to schedule inspection.
 7. For rural residential construction outside a documented county permit program, evaluate whether Texas HB 2833 private-inspection rules matter for the project team, lender, insurer, or buyer.
 That is a state-law overlay, not proof of a county building department.

-How long does it take to get a building permit in unincorporated Comanche County, TX?
+04 How long does it take to get a building permit in unincorporated Comanche County, TX?

-How do I schedule a building inspection in unincorporated Comanche County, TX?
+05 How do I schedule a building inspection in unincorporated Comanche County, TX?

-Inspections can be scheduled via: Contact county inspector Mack Thedford.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Comanche County, TX via: Contact county inspector Mack Thedford.
 For OSSF work, contact the county inspector 5 working days prior to completion to schedule the required facility inspection..